CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 Manual to AWS/master-article-manual-aws.md

 }}}

 ### Article Overview
 This article explains how to setup SafeHaven at a high level and use SafeHaven for recovery with all the KB article links in order for Manual Site(DCC-F and Hyper-V) to AWS(DR) use case.
+To read more about a manual site click [here](Introduction to Manual Site.md)

 ### SafeHaven Setup and Recovery Workflow